Elections in Egypt

-Elections in Egypt are held for the President and a bicameral legislature.
-The President of Egypt is elected for a six-year term by popular vote after draft amendments to the 2013 constitution altered the presidential term limits from the original four years to six years.
+Elections in Egypt are held for the president and a bicameral legislature.
+The president of Egypt is elected for a six-year term by popular vote after draft amendments to the 2013 constitution altered the presidential term limits from the original four years to six years.

 Suffrage is universal and compulsory for every Egyptian citizen over 18.
 Failure to vote can result in a fine or even imprisonment, but in practice, a significant percentage of eligible voters do not vote.
 About 63 million voters are registered to vote out of a population of more than 100 million.
 Turnout in the 2011 parliamentary election was 54%.
+Egypt was ranked 9th least electoral democracy in the Middle East and North Africa according to V-Dem Democracy indices in 2023 with a score of 0.175 out of 1.